torrepaul315/Paul-s-rClone-/README.md

-# Paul's rClone
+# Front Range Trail Board

 🎉Hello and thanks for checking out my Repo!🎉

 This repo is a project I completed during my time at Galvanize

-This project is a full-stack clone of reddit persisting information to a database and utilizing Angular on the front - end to dynamically update this single page app.

-A modern hiker community for visitors to upvote, downvote, post and delete.
+This project is a full-stack AngularJS single page app for avid front range hikers to post trail reviews, comment on other user's reviews, and vote for their favorite hiking/trail-running spots

 Technologies Used

 AngularJS CRUD Applications against an HTTP API